JavierVianaAi/front-prop/README.md

 		Functions inside:

-			display_explanation_of_instance: Display the results for a given i_instance in a user friendly format.
+			display_explanation_of_instance() # Display the results for a given i_instance in a user friendly format.

-			plot_explanation_performance: Visualization of the linear function prediction vs NN prediction.
+			plot_explanation_performance() # Visualization of the linear function prediction vs NN prediction.
 See function inside for variable definition.

 - docs: Additional documentation that helped creating the code.